raiyning/WeatherAPI-Testing/README.md

 ### Learning points
 1. Developed my experience of using an API with limited documentation
+2. Structure classes using SOM principles

 ### Future work